 Comparing data moments with model moments have been proposed in the past but only for training purposes \cite{anandkumar12,anandkumar14b,chaganty14,li15,podosinnikova16}.
 Anandkumar \cite{anandkumar12,anandkumar14b} proposes efficient ways to code and optimize latent variable models by comparing the true data set with a sample generated from the model.
 Podosinnikova \cite{podosinnikova16} approaches this topic very thoroughly in their thesis where they also discuss the use of moment-generating function estimators.
 What we propose here is different; we propose a metric.
 Even though we discuss the possibility of using our metric for optimization in later sections we believe there already exists a rich literature that discusses new ways of optimizing latent variable models but few publications that address the lack of evaluation metrics.

-\section{Moment estimators}
+\section{Moment Estimators}

 In this section we define two different moment estimators for the first and the second moment.
-Our goal is to build different estimators that contain different information.
-To begin, we define moment estimators for the data set, we call those Data Estimators (DE).
-Then, we define another set of moment estimators that represent the distribution captured by the LVGM, we call those Forward Model Estimators (FME).
+The goal is to build different estimators containing different information.
+To begin, we define moment estimators of the data set, we call those Data Estimators (DE).
+Then we define another set of moment estimators that represent the distribution captured by the LVGM which we call Forward Model Estimators (FME).

-\subsection{Second moment}
+\subsection{Second Moment}

 We build two different estimators of the same quantity, the second moment.
 One uses observed data while the other uses the proposed generative model.
 What makes the proposed FME different is that we do not sample new data points from the LVGM but instead rely on a simple probability identity to build the FME.